Hypercyclic subspaces on Fr\'echet spaces without continuous norm: Some criteria for hypercyclic subspaces of type

 Thanks to Theorem~\ref{thm bas}, we can extend known criteria about hypercyclic subspaces for Fréchet spaces with a continuous norm to Fréchet spaces without continuous norm by adapting their statement.

-The first criterion about hypercyclic subspaces was established by Montes~\cite{Montes} in 1996.
-He has proved that if $T$ is a continuous linear operator on a Banach space $X$ satisfying the Hypercyclicity Criterion for $(n_k)$ and if there exists a closed infinite-dimensional subspace $M_0$ such that for any $x\in M_0$, $(T_{n_k} x)_k$ converges to~$0$, then $T$ possesses a hypercyclic subspace.
-This criterion has even been generalized to operators on Fréchet spaces with a continuous norm (see \cite{Bonet}, \cite{Petersson}) and to sequences of operators on separable Banach spaces \cite{Leon} and on separable Fréchet spaces with a continuous norm \cite{Menet2} satisfying a certain condition $(C)$ .
+The first criterion about hypercyclic subspaces was established by Montes \cite{Montes} in 1996.
+He has proved that if $T$ is a continuous linear operator on a Banach space $X$ satisfying the Hypercyclicity Criterion for $(n_k)$ and if there exists a closed infinite-dimensional subspace $M_0$ such that for any $x\in M_0$, $(T^{n_k} x)_k$ converges to~$0$, then $T$ possesses a hypercyclic subspace.
+This criterion has then been generalized to operators on Fréchet spaces with a continuous norm (see \cite{Bonet}, \cite{Petersson}) and to sequences of operators on separable Banach spaces \cite{Leon} and on separable Fréchet spaces with a continuous norm \cite{Menet2} satisfying a certain condition $(C)$.
+An elegant alternative proof of this criterion via left-multiplication operators has also been obtained by Chan~\cite{Chan}.

 \begin{definition} Let $X$ be a Fréchet space and $Y$ a topological vector space.
 A sequence $(T_n)$ of operators from $X$ to $Y$ satisfies \emph{condition} (C) if there exist an increasing sequence $(n_k)$ of positive integers and a dense subset $X_0\subset X$ such that \begin{enumerate} \item for every $x\in X_0$, $\lim_{k\rightarrow \infty}T_{n_k}x=0$; \item for every continuous seminorm $p$ on $X$, $\bigcup_k T_{n_k}(\{x\in X: p(x)<1\})$ is dense in $Y$. \end{enumerate} \end{definition}